To import songs, simply open a file. On Windows it is also possible drag & drop a file in the application.

 Only features that are supported by FamiStudio will be imported.
 Things like hardware sweeps & advanced DPCM manipulations will all be ignored.

-When importing/exporting from/to specific format, an error log may appear providing a list of warnings/errors that occured during the process.
+When importing/exporting from/to specific format, an error log may appear providing a list of warnings/errors that occurred during the process.
 Please pay attention to these as they may explain why your song sound differently than intended.